Map showing IQ Fiber availability and under-construction areas across service regions.

 Frequently Asked Questions

 The IQ Fiber construction team is installing state-of-the-art fiber-optic internet in your neighborhood!
-During the construction phase, we will make every effort to not disrupt your yard.
-You can expect our construction crews to install underground fiber cables and access vaults in the right of way during daylight hours.
+During the construction phase, we will make every effort to minimize the disruption.
+You can expect our construction crews to install underground fiber cables and access vaults in the utility easement during daylight hours.
 This work will require digging access holes and directional underground boring to install fiber-optic cables.
 You may see painted lines and small flags in the grass to mark utilities.
 Please do not remove the flags!
 It is state law that they remain in place during construction.
 The paint is water-based and will fade away, and all flags will be removed when construction is complete.
 We suggest watering the sod after construction crews leave so it may grow back.
 We appreciate your patience and understanding.

 Utility locate flags will be in place until construction is completed on your street, then they will be removed by our crews.
 Please do not remove the flags or markings!
 It is state law that they remain in place during construction.